seemoo-lab/watchwitch/ARTIFACT_EVALUATION.md

 bin/studio.sh
 ```

 This should launch the Android Studio install wizard.
 Complete the wizard with default settings.
-Once completed, choose "open project" and select the dowloaded copy of the watchwitch repository.
+Once completed, choose "open project" and select the downloaded copy of the watchwitch repository.
 Wait for the gradle sync to finish and launch the app on a virtual Android device from the top right corner of the window.

-*Note that the virtual device will fail to start if Android Studio itself was installed in a virtual machine.
+*Note that the virtual device will fail to start if Android Studio itself is installed in a virtual machine.
 If you'd like to run the build in an untrusted VM, follow the above plain build instructions and copy the `app-debug.apk` file to your host machine.
-Install Android Studio on the host, open the device manager from the right sidebar and launch the virtual device.
-Once the virtual device is booted, you can drag-and-drop the APK file into the virtual device to install it.*
+Install Android Studio on the host, open the device manager from the right sidebar, and launch the virtual device.
+Once the virtual device is booted, you can drag and drop the APK file into the virtual device to install it.*

 ### Testing the Environment

 Gradle performs large parts of the dependency and build tool installation and testing automatically.
-To veryify your environment is set up correctly, start a gradle build using the provided wrapper:
+To verify your environment is set up correctly, start a gradle build using the provided wrapper:

 ```bash
 cd watchwitch